Manuel Ferrara: Early life

-Ferrara was born in Le Raincy, France, and raised in nearby Gagny.
-He was born to a French father and a Spanish mother.
-His father was an electrician and his mother was a cleaning lady who had immigrated to France.
+Ferrara was born in Le Raincy, France, and raised in nearby Gagny He was born to a French father and a Spanish mother.
+His father was an electrician, and his mother was a cleaning lady who had immigrated to France.
 His father died when Ferrara was 17.
 Manuel studied to become a P.E. teacher.

 Career

 Ferrara shot his first hardcore scene in 1997 during his studies, after answering an ad in a French pornographic magazine.
 He then started a career as a professional porn actor, appearing in various French and European productions.
 He chose the stage name Manuel Ferrara because of his passing resemblance to boxer-turned-actor Stéphane Ferrara.

 Ferrara became a protégé of Rocco Siffredi, who recommended him for a role in John Stagliano's Fashionistas in which he made his American debut.
 In 2002, he appeared in blockbuster hit Snoop Dogg's Hustlaz: Diary of a Pimp.
 In 2003, he started directing gonzo pornography for Platinum X Pictures, a subsidiary of Red Light District Video.
 In 2004, he began directing for Red Light.

-After working for Red Light District for the two years, Ferrara began directing for Evil Angel in May 2006.
+After working for Red Light District for two years, Ferrara began directing for Evil Angel in May 2006.
 His first Evil Angel film was Evilution, starring Naomi, Melissa Lauren and featuring the comeback of Nici Sterling.
 Since then, he has directed several porn series, including Fucked on Sight, Slutty & Sluttier, Raw, Evil Anal, Battle of the Sluts, Anal Expedition, Teen Cum Squad, Bangin' Black Boxes, Ass Attack, I'm Your Slut, Mindfuck and New Whores on the Block.

 On 23 December 2010, Ferrara appeared alongside Riley Steele in an episode of Manswers titled "Airplane Plane Hanger-On" to discuss their careers for the segment "How Can You Become A Porktastic Porn Star".

 On 22 January 2012, he became the first actor in history to win AVN's Male Performer of the Year four times.
 He won AVN's Male Performer of the Year for a fifth time on 18 January 2014.

 Ferrara performed in about 2,200 videos in his pornographic career.

 In 2012, Ferrara appeared alongside pornographic actress Zoe Voss in an explicit sex scene for the mainstream film Starlet.